German-Cobian/Greetings-Rails-Back-End/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [your_project_name] <a name="about-project"></a>
+# 📖 [Greetings-Rails-Back-End] <a name="about-project"></a>

-> The Rails back-end (set up as an API) of an app that displays a random greeting when the user clicks on a button labeled: "Get another greeting".
+**[Greetings-Rails-Back-End]** is an app (set up as an API) that displays a random greeting when the user clicks on a button labeled: "Get another greeting".
 The database is seeded with 5 different greetings which display on the browser, one at a time.
-Upon loading the greetings page the user will find one out of those 5 greetings randomly displayed:
+Upon loading the greetings page the user will find one out of those 5 greetings randomly displayed.
+The user can then click the button to see another greeting randomly display.

-**[your_project__name]** is a...

 ## 🛠 Built With <a name="built-with"></a>